JonathanTurnock/civ-vi-modding/website/docs/getting-started_3_sdk-overview.md

 ### FireTuner
 The FireTuner/LiveTuner is a companion application that we run alongside CIV VI.
 Which provides the following:
-- **LUA console** where you can execute LUA code in the running game.
+- **Lua console** where you can execute Lua code in the running game.
-- **Panels** these panels are collections of views like tables, lists, drop downs, inputs etc that are backed by LUA code.
+- **Panels** these panels are collections of views like tables, lists, drop downs, inputs etc that are backed by Lua code.

 ![sdk-firetuner-example](../static/img/civ-vi-firetuner-example.png)